I tested the merge of two Ancestry trees with RootsMagic 7. There were plenty of issues with the merged tree.

 I know that many Ancestry users put great effort into loading up their trees with avatars.
 So I must emphasize: you do get the profile photos appearing as you’d expect.

-Ancestry Record Sources Are Not Merged Correctly By Roots Magic
+Ancestry Record Sources Were Not Merged Correctly

 At first, I thought that the Ancestry record sources looked fine.
 Then I realized I was seeing far too many on one of my merged tree profiles.